 Pros and Cons of Board on Board Fences

-- More visual interest is created by the texture of the overlapping boards.
+- More visual appeal is created by the texture of the overlapping boards.

 - A board on board fence will cost more because the boards overlap by 1″ to 1 1/2″.
 You will need up to 30% more pickets for a board on board fence than a stockade style fence.
 If you plan to finish your fence you will need more supplies to cover the additional pickets.
 The vertical boards will need to be finished before installation to cover the overlapping edges.